rust-skia/depot_tools/recipes/README.recipes.md

   * upstream (str): to origin/main.
   * upstream_current (bool): whether to use '--upstream_current'.
   * kwargs: Forwarded to '__call__'.

+&mdash; **def [number](/recipes/recipe_modules/git/api.py#427)(self, commitrefs=None, test_values=None):**

+Computes the generation number of some commits.

+Args:
+  * commitrefs (list[str]): A list of commit references.
+If none are provided, the generation number for HEAD will be retrieved.
+  * test_values (list[str]): A list of numbers to use as the return value during tests.
+It is an error if the length of the list does not match the number of commitrefs (1 if commitrefs is not provided).

+Returns:
+A list of strings containing the generation numbers of the commits.
+If non-empty commitrefs was provided, the order of the returned numbers will correspond to the order of the provided commitrefs.

 &mdash; **def [rebase](/recipes/recipe_modules/git/api.py#332)(self, name_prefix, branch, dir_path, remote_name=None, \*\*kwargs):**